-It might be well to suggest that his agenda include a look at the food supplies for our allied forces in Turkey, Greece, Italy, and other Southern European countries.
+It might be well to suggest a look at the food sugglies for our allied forces in Turkey, Greece, Italy, and other Southern European countries.
 They need an assurance of food supplies for their troops.

 They are all food deficit countries, dependent on our imports.
-Yet the Defense Department admits it can offer no assurance of trying to continue food deliveries in event of war.
-Isn't it about time serious consideration was given emergency NATO food stockpiles at strategic locations as part of our military support program, instead of just telling you farmers you are producing too much?
+Yet, the Defense Department admits it can offer no assurance of trying to continue food deliveres in event of war.

+Isn't it about time serious consideration was given emergency military support program, instead of just telling you farmers you are producing too much?